Scriptural Comfort for 5 Things That Will Never Be Perfect in This Life: Part 5

 He proceeded to command the evil spirit to leave the boy, and with a scream of protest, it fled.
 Jesus took the boy’s hand and led him back to his father

 Have you ever felt like this man?
 I know I have.
 We know the answer is Jesus, and we come to him—to ask our questions, to intercede for others.
-Trying to trust him.
+Trying to trust Him.
 And yet our flesh needs evidence, proof.
 We want to believe, but only if our eyes see that we can.

 Faith = Trust